Watson Farley & Williams

 The Legal Cheek View

-Having begun life in 1982 as a breakaway from Norton Rose’s shipping practice, Watson Farley & Williams’ (WFW) raison d’etre remains all things high seas-related — and that is reflected in trainees’ workflow — but it has also expanded into many branches of corporate law.
-Shipping, aviation finance and renewable energy are also key specialities.
+Having begun life in 1982 as a boutique breakaway from Norton Rose Fulbright’s shipping practice, Watson Farley & Williams’ (WFW) raison d’etre remains all things maritime.
+The firm has expanded and now specialises in three main sectors — energy, infrastructure and transport — with aviation finance and renewables work some more recent fortes.

 The work is highly international, and around half of WFW’s staff are based overseas.
 As such, all WFW trainees are required to do an international secondment of at least four months.
-Popular destinations include Athens, Singapore, Paris, Dubai and Bangkok.
-As well as these locations, and the HQ in London, the firm also boasts offices in Frankfurt, Hamburg, Hanoi, Hong Kong, Madrid, Milan, Munich, New York and Rome.
+Popular destinations include Athens, Singapore, Paris, Dubai, Frankfurt, and Bangkok.
+As well as these locations, and the HQ in London, the firm also boasts offices in Dusseldorf, Hamburg, Hanoi, Hong Kong, Madrid, Milan, Munich, New York, Sydney, Tokyo, Seoul and Rome.

 Continue reading